Euromaidan: Timeline of the events

 The Euromaidan protest movement began late at night on 21 November 2013 as a peaceful protest.
 The 1,500 protesters were summoned following a Facebook post by a journalist, Mustafa Nayyem, calling for a rally against the government.

 Protests in Kyiv

-On 30 November 2013, protests were dispersed violently by Berkut riot police units.
+On 30 November 2013, protests were dispersed violently by some 1,500 Berkut troops and riot police units.
 On 1 December, more than half a million Kyivans joined the protests in order to defend the students "and to protect society in the face of crippling authoritarianism", and through December, further clashes with the authorities and political ultimatums by the opposition ensued.
 This culminated in a series of anti-protest laws by the government on 16 January 2014 and further rioting on Hrushevskoho Street.
 Early February 2014 saw a bombing of the Trade Unions Building, as well as the formation of "Self Defense" teams by protesters.